 Click here for visual aids and story-telling methods.

 - What was Bathsheba doing when David first saw her?
-Taking a bath at night on her roof
+Taking a bath on her roof

 - Why was it wrong for Bathsheba to be David’s girlfriend?
 She was married to Uriah, the Hittite